Thailand Export Services VAT

 The compliance matter to note is the word "entirely", and even in the case of only a small part of a service not being consumed outside Thailand, such as, for example:

-International businesses should note that Thailand Revenue Department tax audit officers do not easily allow the 0% rate of VAT for export services, and if your Thailand company is not able to prove to them beyond doubt that the services were consumed outside Thailand, they will require your Thailand company to pay 7% VAT plus penalties and surcharge.
+International businesses should note that Thailand Revenue Department tax audit officers do not easily allow the 0% rate of VAT for export services, and if your Thailand company is not able to prove to them beyond doubt that the services were consumed outside Thailand, they will require you to pay 7% VAT plus penalties and surcharge.